kubernetes-sigs/apisnoop/dev/e2e-audit-correlate/README.md

 # look for the PID
 kill <tail pid>
 ```
-10. Compress (the file will be over 1GB) and download `audit-e2e.log` from the K8s master.
-Put it in the same folder as the python scripts.
+10. Compress (the file will be over 1GB uncompressed and 100MB compressed) and download `audit-e2e.log` from the K8s master.
+Uncompress and put it in the same folder as the python scripts.
 11. Run `python correlate_timestamps.py` to correlate the timestamps from `entries.py` and `audit-e2e.log`
 12. Run `python convert_output_to_text.py` to convert the output to a human readable format
 13. Tear down the K8s cluster - `hack/e2e.go -- --down`